Einstein’s Science and Religion

 The Madness from Within

 The Madness from Within is an interesting documentary that examines the causes, events, and consequences of the Irish Civil War through interviews and archival footage.
 On June 28th 1922, after the Irish War of Independence and the establishment of the Irish Free State, the Irish Civil War began.
 Conflict arose between two opposing groups of Irish nationalists, the Free State and the Irish Republican Army (IRA), over the Anglo-Irish treaty.
-The Free State triumphed over the Irish Republicans, thanks to the money, weapons, and support from the British.… Read the rest here
+The Free State triumphed over the Irish Republicans, thanks to the money, weapons, and support from the British.
+It was a short yet bloody war and the ramifications are still very much present in Ireland.

 A Futurist and a Surrealist

 The “Futurist Manifesto,” written by F. T. Marinetti, and the “Surrealist Manifesto” written by Andre Brenton, are both interesting writings that contain radical ideas for the early 20th century.
 The Futuristic Manifesto focuses more on the rejection of the past, or in other words Futurism.
 It promotes sexism, war, and destruction of museums.
 The Surrealist manifesto focuses on revolution slightly more than the Futurist Manifesto does, but in a less violent way.
-It is written that they are “determined” on creating a revolution, yet refrains from mentioning violence in wars.… Read the rest here
+It is written that they are “determined” on creating a revolution, yet refrains from mentioning violence in wars.

 Children of Russia